MeritxellAdech/alx-backend-javascript/0x04-TypeScript/README.md

 This directory contains the script files of [TypeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html) implementation.

 ## Setup
-The following are to be created
+This directory contains subdirectories and the following are to be created in each and every subdirectory

 `package.json`
 ```js